Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

 The convergence and timing results in~\cref{fig:th_results}, especially for \cMphLO{} and \cMphHO{}, show conclusively that relaxation on the original problem ($K_0$) should not be skipped when designing a defect-correction type AMG preconditioner.
 Additional relaxation on the $K_1$ system may improve convergence further but at a higher computational cost.
 This conclusion is supported by the results from a GMG-based defect-correction approach published in~\cite{voronin2021low}.

-In contrast, the \cMuzawa{} preconditioners exhibit slower convergence, requiring approximately 3--5 times more iterations to reach the convergence tolerance.
+In contrast, the \cMBTP{} preconditioners exhibit slower convergence, requiring approximately 3--5 times more iterations to reach the convergence tolerance.
 This effect is particularly noticeable for 2D problems, where the iteration counts show significant growth.
-Comparing the time to convergence, we find that the monolithic AMG solvers outperform the \cMuzawa{}-based solvers by 20--50\% for 2D problems.
-For structured 3D problems, the time to solution gap narrows to 20\% with the fastest solver, \cMphHO{}.
-However, when dealing with unstructured 3D problems, the monolithic AMG-based solvers are generally slower than \cMuzawa{}.
-This difference in performance is partly due to the reduced number of iterations required for convergence in the \cMuzawa{}-based solver.
-The overall decrease in relative performance in 3D can be attributed to the substantial increase in Vanka patch sizes that must be solved at each level of the hierarchy.
-It is essential to explore strategies to reduce this computational cost to enhance the scalability of monolithic AMG solvers.
-Currently, this area represents an open field of research.
+Comparing the time to convergence, we find that the monolithic AMG solvers outperform the \cMBTP{}-based solvers by 20--50\% for 2D problems.
+For 3D problems, however, \cMBTP{} is generally the fastest to converge, although \cMphHO{} offers similar performance on structured grids.
+This difference in performance is partly due to the reduced number of iterations required for convergence of \cMBTP{} in 3D, coupled with the larger Vanka patch sizes at each hierarchy level, underscoring the need for further research on implementation efficiencies.

+We next consider the performance of FGMRES preconditioned with DLSC-based monolithic AMG preconditioners, continuing to compare with \cMBTP{}.
+The timing results shown in~\cref{fig:th_lsc_results} include results for \cMBTP{} identical to those in~\cref{fig:th_results}, which helps evaluate the effectiveness of Vanka versus DLSC-based AMG solvers.
+As seen in the top row of~\cref{fig:th_lsc_results}, the number of iterations required for the DLSC-based preconditioners follows similar trends to those observed with Vanka-based AMG solvers.
+Specifically, the \cMphHLO{} preconditioners achieve convergence in fewer iterations than both \cMphHO{} and \cMh{}.
+The performance of \cMphHO{} and \cMh{} in terms of iterations is similar across various problem types.
+A notable difference between Vanka and DLSC-based AMG preconditioners is the larger increase in iteration count for 3D structured problems in the latter, even after applying additional Chebyshev sweeps as detailed in~\cref{table:lsd_dgs_config}.

+The middle section of~\cref{fig:th_lsc_results} presents an intriguing finding regarding time-to-solution.
+For 2D problems, DLSC-based AMG solvers are 75--80\% faster than \cMBTP{}, converging much more quickly.
+In 3D scenarios, this lead diminishes to about 25-50\% for \cMphHO{}, suggesting an average solution speed about 1.3--2 times faster than Vanka-based AMG solvers.
+Despite similar iteration counts, the defect-correction solver \cMphHO{} is found to be consistently more efficient than \cMh{}, thanks to its sparser coarser operators.
+The final rows of~\cref{fig:th_results,fig:th_lsc_results} indicate that, per iteration, DLSC-based AMG preconditioners are more cost-effective than their Vanka-based counterparts.

+The findings from~\cref{fig:th_results,fig:th_lsc_results} underscore the importance of including relaxation on the original problem ($K_0$) in defect-correction type AMG preconditioners.
+Adding relaxation for $K_1$ improves convergence but increases computational costs.